-In April 2013, the Board of Trustees approved a visionary digital learning initiative ~ Seven Ignites ~ designed to transform teaching and learning inside and outside of the classroom.
-District Seven has equipped students in grades 2 -12 with a MacBook Air and K-1 classrooms with iPads.
-These devices were selected because of their compatibility with current and future software, access to a fast-growing library of educational applications (apps), and the ability to manage and secure the devices at a much lower cost.
+In April 2013, the Board of Trustees approved a visionary digital learning initiative that will transform teaching and learning inside and outside of the classroom.
+District Seven plans to equip students in grades 6 - 12 with a MacBook Air and students in grades 3 - 5 with an iPad.
+After many months of careful study and research, these devices were selected because of their compatibility with current and future software, access to a fast-growing library of educational applications (apps), and the ability to manage and secure the devices at a much lower cost.

-Seven Ignites is focused on preparing students with 21st Century skills needed to be successful in college and careers.
+Our 1:1 learning device initiative is focused on preparing students with 21st Century skills needed to be successful in college and careers.
 In addition to the content students learn in their core subjects, it is critical they become proficient in communication, collaboration, critical thinking, and creativity.
-One to one technology addresses these needs by providing students with a powerful educational tool that not only raises engagement and excitement for learning, but also provides them access to the vast global network of information available online.
-It allows a more personalized learning experience where instruction can address higher order thinking, mastery and self-paced learning; all while focusing on critical skills like research, writing, communication and content.
+The 1:1 technology addresses these needs by providing students with a powerful educational tool that not only raises engagement and excitement for learning, but also provides them access to the vast global network of information available online.
+This 1:1 technology allows a more personalized learning experience where instruction can address higher order thinking, mastery and self-paced learning; all while focusing on critical skills like research, writing, communication and content development.